Image Slider

 CULTURE

-What is Wasabi: Real Wasabi vs. Fake Wasabi & How to Tell the Difference!
+What is Wasabi and what is: Real Wasabi vs. Fake Wasabi

 By Lucy Baker

-While visiting a Japanese restaurant, either at home or in Japan, did you ever wonder what wasabi really is?
-If you are a fan of Japanese food, chances are you’ve seen it served up as a pale green paste to be paired with pieces of nigiri sushi or slices of sashimi.
+Have you ever wondered what wasabi really is?
+If you are a fan of Japanese food, chances are you’ve seen it as a pale green paste paired with pieces of sushi or slices of sashimi.

-It’s distinctly green, zingy, and divisive… but seriously, what is wasabi, and how is it made?
+It’s distinctly green, zesty, and divisive … but seriously, what is wasabi, and how is it made?
 Here’s everything you need to know about Japanese wasabi, including the difference between real and fake wasabi.

 If you're interested in seeing firsthand how this rare plant is grown, join a wasabi farm tour in Tokyo!

-So, let’s get into it: really, what is wasabi?
-Either going by the scientific name of Wasabia japonica or Eutrema japonicum, wasabi is the spicy horseradish condiment from Japan that’s best known as an accompaniment for sushi, sashimi, Japanese noodle dishes (like udon), and more.
+So, let’s get into it.
+With the scientific names of Wasabia japonica and Eutrema japonicum, wasabi is a spicy horseradish condiment from Japan best known as an accompaniment for sushi, sashimi, Japanese noodles (like udon), and more.

 Wasabi farmer and journalist holding up real Japanese wasabi roots at a wasabi farm in Shizuoka